soz-live/soz-live.github.io/community.md

 - caring
 - sharing

-All members actions will be governed by the **Code of Conduct** in the GitHub repo.
+All members actions will be governed by the [Code of Conduct](https://github.com//soz-live//soz-releases//blob//main//CODE_OF_CONDUCT.md).

 ## Joining